Sequence graph: Example

 Upon receiving genomes P (+a +b -c) and Q (+a +b -c), Q should be realigned to follow the direction edges (red) of P. The vertices should be renamed from a, b, c to ah at, bh bt, ch ct and the edges of P and Q should be connected to their original vertices (P edges = black, Q edges = green).
 Remove the directional edges (red).
 The number of cycles in G(P, Q) is 1 while the max possible is 3.

 Applications

-Breakpoint graphs and ancestral genome reconstructions
+Reconstruction of ancestral genomes

-Max A. Alekseyev and Pavel A. Pevzner use sequence graphs to create their own algorithm to study the genome rearrangement history of several mammals, as well as a way to overcome problems with current ancestral reconstruction of genomes.
+Alekseyev and Pevzner use sequence graphs to create their own algorithm to study the genome rearrangement history of several mammals, as well as a way to overcome problems with current ancestral reconstruction of genomes.

 Multiple sequence alignment

 Sequence graphs can be used to represent multiple sequence alignments with the addition of a new kind of edge representing homology between segments.
 For a set of genomes, one can create an acyclic breakpoint graph with a thread for each genome.
 For two segments $(a, b)$ and $(c,d)$, where $a$,$b$,$c$, and $d$ represent the endpoints of the two segments, homology edges can be created from $a$ to $c$ and $b$ to $d$ or from $a$ to $d$ and $b$ to $c$ - representing the two possible orientations of the homology.
 The advantage of representing a multiple sequence alignment this way is that it is possible to include inversions and other structural rearrangements that wouldn't be allowable in a matrix representation.